-My life has this been punctuated with other people’s violence.
-I was imprisoned at age 15 and becme a committed Communist.
-I spent my coming of age years in Israel at the height of the second intifada.
-I was almost murdered by a mob on a subway train and rescued by a Bangladeshi Muslim, a Russian girlfriend and my own fists.
-I served the FDNY four years as an emergency medical specialist.
+My life has been punctuated with other people’s violence.
+I spent my coming of age years in Israel at the height of the second Intifada.
+I was nearly murdered in a pogrom by a mob on a subway train.
+Rescued by a Bangladeshi Muslim, a Russian girlfriend and my own two fists.
+I served in the FDNY four years as an Emergency Medical Specialist.
 I spent five years smuggling medical supplies and training Haitian dissidents as paramedics.
 I studied international development with dissident radicals, technocrats and NGO apparchiks from across the world.
-I have fallen deeply for a great deal of hard and beautiful Post-Soviet Women who never knew their fathers.
-I have travelled to Cuba, Russia, Iraq and Syria to help train the Kurdish people for their coming liberation.
+I have served the Kurdish movement in Iraq and Syria.
+I worked on the frontlines of the Covid 19 Pandemic.

-I am trying to capture in words the explicit violence of a world my American people have no idea is even real, or perhaps just ignore like callous fat bigots.
-Spineless collaborating apaths.
-I try in my various books to craft a future America where the violence of past and present times is here, and the mountain top is less secure.
-Each book is from a different period of my reckless adventures, but all of them use those I have known to paint what I can never with enough stories capture; the blackness of misery in the world beyond our gates and the intrigues & aspirations of the refugees who arrive here.
-Dreams versus nightmares playing out in the world of the real every day.
+I am trying to capture in words the explicit violence of a world my American people have no idea is real.
+I try in my manuscripts to craft a future America where the violence of past and present times is here and the mountain is less secure.
+Each manuscript is from a different period, but all of them use those I have known well to paint what I can never with enough stories capture: the blackness of misery in the world beyond our gates and the intrigues & aspirations of the refugees who arrive here.

 The Motherland Call “American Refugee” is a seven part novella serial about an American bourgeoisie who ends up in prison and then exile.
 First in London and then in Israel, it is about the beginnings of an Israeli resistance movement and the very end of the Pax Americana.